DeRozan leads Spurs to 119-109 win, ending Nuggets’ streak

 TIP-INS

-Nuggets: Murray injured his right hip after crashing into a stanchion near Denver’s bench with 8:49 left in the fourth quarter.
+Nuggets: Malone said he expects Murray to play Sunday despite Denver’s point guard injuring his right hip after crashing into a stanchion near the Nuggets’ bench with 8:49 left in the fourth quarter.
 Murray tumbled after charging at and fouling Mills on a 3-point attempt.
 Murray exited the game shortly after and spent several minutes stretching and jogging to test the hip in the team’s tunnel before returning to the game with 5:29 remaining. … Denver had won three straight against San Antonio. … The Nuggets were a franchise-best 7-2 on the road through nine games entering Friday. … JaMychal Green had three points and seven rebounds after collecting 15 points and 10 rebounds against Miami on Wednesday.

-Spurs: San Antonio coach Gregg Popovich, who turned 72 on Thursday, recently received and did a PSA for the COVID-19 vaccination.
+Spurs: Popovich, who turned 72 on Thursday, recently received and did a PSA for the COVID-19 vaccination.
 “If we can do our part in any way, in making people feel comfortable that getting this shot is wise both for them and everybody else around them, I think we need to do it,” Popovich said. … Murray and reserves Mills, Devin Vassell, Rudy Gay and Jakob Poeltl lead all NBA lineups in defensive efficiency and in plus-minus rating per possession this season.

 UP NEXT